 Some studies have shown that higher doses (3-4 milligrams) of melatonin supplementation when compared to a lower dose (0.1 and 0.3 milligrams of melatonin) caused prolonged elevation of melatonin levels in the body that lasted throughout the morning and into the next day, when levels are supposed to be lower.
 Even though melatonin has a low toxicity, this prolonged elevation in serum melatonin may cause problems with side effects like drowsiness, somnolence, or an unsteady feeling when waking up.
 These higher levels of melatonin can actually lose their effectiveness on sleep parameters as supplementation continues.
 I am not comfortable with amounts of melatonin above 5 mg per day.

 Melatonin has proven to be a safe and effective method of helping people fall asleep and stay asleep, especially for children, adolescents, older adults, and postmenopausal women populations.
 Even consistent melatonin use produces a very low rebound insomnia rate.

 A particular group of people who seemed to thrive from melatonin supplementation were those under treatment of beta-blockers because they showed lower levels of melatonin production.
-This disrupts a proper circadian rhythm because the concentration of melatonin in the body at nighttime is less than expected and not enough to make the user drowsy for sleep.
+This disrupts a proper circadian rhythm because the concentration of melatonin in the body at nighttime is less than expected and not enough melatonin to make the user drowsy for sleep onset.
 Melatonin supplementation turned this adverse effect of the beta-blocking medication around to put the participants’ circadian rhythms back in sync.

 There is not enough solid research published to truly support pregnant women supplementing with melatonin.